-In ancient China, when Xuanyuan Huangdi, also referred to as the Yellow Emperor, ruled the country starting in 2,697 B.C., he built his capital in Xinzheng.
-Apparently there were many bears in the area.
-In addition, Xuanyuan Huangdi had bears in his palace, and was thus nicknamed “You Xiongshi” or “Bear Emperor.”
+In ancient China, when Xuanyuan Huangdi, also referred to as the Yellow Emperor, ruled the country starting in 2697 B.C., he built his capital in Xinzheng.
+Apparently there were many bears in the area at the time.
+In fact, Xuanyuan Huangdi had bears in his palace, and was thus nicknamed “You Xiongshi” or “Bear Emperor.”19

 The Story of Shan Hai Ching

-Like the Sami, the Nivkh, and other ancient cultures, the ancient Chinese saw bears as being connected to the divine.
+Like the Sami and the Nivkh, the ancient Chinese saw bears as being connected to the divine.
 In the myth Shan Hai Ching (Classic of Mountains and Seas), which dates back to the 4th century B.C., there was a mountain called Bear Mountain that had many caves.

-Bears lived in these caves and it was believes that gods and spirits would play with the bears there.
-During summertime, the doors of the caves would be open.
-Then, they would close in the wintertime.
-However, if for some reason the doors of the caves were opened in winter, it would mean impending doom.
+Bears lived in these caves and it was believed that gods and spirits would play with the bears there.
+In the summer, the doors of the caves would be open.
+Then, in the winter, they would close.
+However, if the doors of the caves were opened in winter, it would mean impending doom.

 During the Han Dynasty (206 B.C.–A.D.
-9), bears were popular, as many discovered artifacts from that period depicting bears attests.
+9), bears were popular with people, as many discovered artifacts depicting bears attests.
 However, bears were also used as sources of entertainment, including in bloody battles with other animals.

 Bear Meaning in Feng Shui

 In Feng Shui, bear symbols are used to protect the home, particularly when placed near the main entrance.
-In Feng Shui, bears symbolize masculine energy.
+Bears symbolize masculine energy in Feng Shui.20